 Sussex County Community College is committed to providing short-term care and support, as well as referral assistance for our students with mental health concerns.
-If you or someone you know is in crisis and/or having thoughts of suicide and need immediate help, please call 911.
+If you or someone you know is in crisis and/or having thoughts of suicide and need immediate help, please call 911 or go to your nearest emergency room.